BJP election committee holds meeting to finalise Haryana, Maha candidates | Devdiscourse

 Sources said Modi was felicitated for his "successful" trip to the US.
 The prime minister returned to Delhi on Saturday night from his trip to the US where he addressed the UN General Assembly and several events, including the "Howdy Modi!" diaspora gathering.

-Asked about the delay in announcement on allocation of seats in Maharashtra with the Sena and some smaller allies, a party leader said the announcement may be made in a day or two.
+Asked about the delay in announcement on allocation of seats in Maharashtra with the Sena and some smaller allies, a party leader said the announcement may be made on Tuesday.
 The Shiv Sena may field candidates for around 120-125 seats in the 288-member Maharashtra Assembly, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)